aegistudio/Aoe2M/aoe2m-abstraction/README.md

 - The `Registration` sub-invokes its `Observer` list, notifying changes.
 - The `Observer` captures the changes, and update the display.
 - When `View` gets destroyed or in other cases, it unsubscribes from the `Registration`.

+### Localization (l10n)
+`Localization` means to display the user space word in different languages.
+The localization process contains:
+- Defines what should be displayed.
+Aka `Unlocalized` word.
+- Defines replaceable parameters in the word to display.
+Aka `Parameters`.
+- Provide `LocaleBundle` for at least one language (usually English) for displaying.
+- When some user space word are to display to user, the `Localizer` look up `LocaleBundle`, translate `Unlocalized` and `Parameters` into `Localized` word.

+It is possible that some unlocalized word has no translation in corresponding language.
+We will handle translation in:
+- Find whether there's corresponding translation in current `LocaleBundle`.
+- Find whether there's corresponding translation in "Fallback" `LocaleBundle` (Usually in English).
+- Return the unlocalized one directly.

+To localize your own extension, just create a `locale` folder in your resource folder, and provide `LocaleBundles` in it.
+The bundle ends with `.properties` (For English or Fallback) or `.<lang>.properties` (like `.zh.properties`, for other languages).